-- All the images displayed in the main window can be checked in the quick check window. - Click the [5] button to return to the main window.
+- All the images displayed in the main window can be checked in the quick check window. - If you click the [Ist] button, the first image is displayed, and if you click the []] button, the last image is displayed. - Click the [5] button to return to the main window.